loki3/flexagonator/docs/atomic-theory.md

 ```
 # flexes that morph from main to kite, inverse from kite to main
-# current hinge in middle
+# reference hinge in middle
 Mkf  = K > Ul' <
 Mkb  = ^Mkf^
 Mkr  = << Ur >>>> Xl << Ul' ~